Metric/ImageMesh/readme.md

 =====================
 The application relies only on OpenTK 3.0 and OpenTK Control 3.0.
 Which, both can be installed via Nuget.
 OpenTK is only used for the viewer / editor part.

 The classes have been separated out from the form / viewer / editor.
-So, you can technically use the classes without any dependicies, if you so wish.
+So, you can technically use the classes without any dependencies, if you so wish.

 Unreal Engine 4 Caveats
 =========================